Australia Day debate: Protests

 The celebrations in 1938 were accompanied by an Aboriginal Day of Mourning.

 The Aboriginal Tent Embassy was established outside Old Parliament House, Canberra, on Australia Day in 1972, and celebrated 50 years of existence in 2022.

 A large gathering of Aboriginal people in Sydney in 1988 led an "Invasion Day" commemoration marking the loss of Indigenous culture.
 Some Indigenous figures and others continue to label Australia Day as "Invasion Day", and protests occur almost every year, sometimes at Australia Day events.

 Thousands of people participate in protest marches in capital cities on Australia Day.
 Estimates for the 2018 protest in Melbourne ranged in the tens of thousands, and around 80,000 in 2019, when rallies were also held across the country.

+At a 2026 Invasion Day rally in Perth, a failed bombing led to the lone suspect being charged with a terrorist act, the first time in Australia that a terror charge had been laid as a result of an attack on Aboriginal and Torres Strait Islander persons.

 Political responses

 A move to change the date would have to be made by a combination of the Australian federal and state governments, and has thus far lacked sufficient political and public support.

 In 2001, Prime Minister John Howard stated that he acknowledged Aboriginal concerns with the date, but that it was nevertheless a significant day in Australia's history, and should therefore be retained.
 In 2009, in response to Mick Dodson's suggestion to reopen the debate, prime minister Kevin Rudd refused to do so, and opposition leader Malcolm Turnbull agreed; however both supported the right of Australians to raise the issue.
 Also in that year, at state level, NSW premier Nathan Rees and Queensland premier Anna Bligh opposed a change.

 In 2018, prime minister Scott Morrison rejected moving Australia Day, proposing the addition of another day for Indigenous Australians instead.
 Frontbencher Ken Wyatt supported the proposal, suggesting establishing it on a day during NAIDOC Week in July.

 In January 2023, Queensland LNP MP Henry Pike drafted a bill that would keep Australia Day on 26 January.

-On Australia Day 2024, Prime Minister Anthony Albanese confirmed the date would not be changed any time soon.
-He did not suggest an alternative.